 Dale N. Tasharski

-Dale is a career Senior Foreign Service Officer with the personal rank of Minister-Counselor and 34 years of experience bringing U.S. and global businesses together.
+Dale is a career Senior Foreign Service Officer with the personal rank of Minister-Counselor, and has more than three decades of experience bringing U.S. and global businesses together.
 He has served in several positions overseas, in the U.S. field, and in headquarters.
 Before his current assignment in Washington, he was Minister-Counselor for Commercial Affairs at the U.S. Embassy in Berlin, Germany, as well as Regional Senior Commercial Officer for central Europe (2012-17).
 Prior assignments included Commercial Counselor at the U.S. Embassy in New Delhi, India (2006-11), Senior Commercial Officer at the U.S. Embassy in Dublin, Ireland (2002-06), and Senior Advisor for Commercial Service Officer career development and overseas assignments in Washington, DC (1999-2002).
 Prior to this, he served in Commercial Attaché positions in Tokyo, Japan (1995-99) and Warsaw, Poland (1990-94).
 Dale began his career as an international trade specialist in the Commerce Department’s field offices in Greensboro, North Carolina (1985-86) and Nashville, Tennessee (1986-90).